mjspies/intro-to-programming-sept-2022/README.md

-#intro to progrogramming
+# Intro to Programming

 September 2022

-this is my stuff
+This is my stuff.